Why You Keep Going Back to Food Rules (Even Though They’re Stopping You From Living Fully)

 When you reclaim autonomy around food and your body, you no longer need rigidity to feel safe.

-But that process is messy.
+The process of getting there can be messy.
 It might involve:

 Getting comfortable with feeling nourished